Best hikes in Oregon

 Fort Stevens State Park: Located in Astoria in northwest Oregon, Fort Stevens State Park is a converted military space and is now one of the largest Oregon coast campgrounds with 500 spaces.

-Sunset Bay State Park: Sunset Bay State Park is a beautiful place to camp, with towering cliffs and sandy beaches, and it has sites available by the beach .
-Choose to stay in a tent, RV, or for something a little fancier, there are a few yurts available to rent.
+Sunset Bay State Park: Sunset Bay State Park is a beautiful place to camp, with towering cliffs and sandy beaches.
+It has sites available by the beach.
+You can stay in a tent or RV, or for something a little fancier, there are a few yurts available to rent.

 Adorable Seaside CottageThis dog-friendly cottage is close to the beach and town in beautiful Cannon Beach.
 It offers amenities like a gas fireplace and a flat-screen cable TV.